Social Well-being

 Older adults with resources have more options for social inclusion, including senior centers, games, book clubs, dancing clubs, and other activities.

 In addition to physical resources, these activities require some mobility independence, transportation, social skills, and motivation sufficient to overcome uncertainty.
-Any of these can be a barrier even for older adults with financial means, and CASOA data show that few (14%) engage in such activities, even specifically older adult activities (e.g., senior centers).
+Any of these can be a barrier even for older adults with financial means, and CASOA data show that few (14 percent) engage in such activities, even specifically older adult activities (e.g., senior centers).

 Informants mentioned purposeful living activities, such as spirituality, church, and time with friends.
 Games, hobbies, and day trips were also mentioned, but in the context of spending time socializing with friendly others.